Operator growth and Krylov construction in dissipative open quantum systems: Acknowledgements

 \section{Acknowledgements}

-We wish to thank Hugo A. Camargo, Xiangyu Cao, Pawel Caputa, Shajid Haque, Arnab Kundu, Sabyasachi Maulik, Jeff Murugan, Tatsuma Nishioka, Sayak Ray, Shibaji Roy, Aninda Sinha, Masaki Tezuka, and Hendrik J.R. van Zyl for illuminating discussions and helpful comments on the draft.
+We wish to thank Hugo A. Camargo, Xiangyu Cao, Pawel Caputa, Shajid Haque, Arnab Kundu, Sabyasachi Maulik, Jeff Murugan, Tatsuma Nishioka, Prashanth Raman, Sayak Ray, Shibaji Roy, Aninda Sinha, Masaki Tezuka, and Hendrik J.R. van Zyl for illuminating discussions and helpful comments on the draft.
 PN thanks Xiangyu Cao for ongoing collaboration on related topics and Tanay Pathak for implementing the numerical methods in \emph{Mathematica}.
 PN would like to thank NITheCS and the University of Cape Town for the warm hospitality during the final stages of the work, where parts of the results were presented.
 AB would like to thank the TP III division of the University of W\"{u}rzburg, and the faculty of Physics, University of Warsaw, for hosting him during the final stages of the work.
 AB is supported by the Institute of Eminence endowed postdoctoral fellowship offered by the Indian Institute of Science.
-PN acknowledges financial support from the University Grants Commission (UGC), Government of India.
+The work of PN is supported by the JSPS Grant-in-Aid for Transformative Research Areas (A) ``Extreme Universe'' No. 21H05190.